dotnetthoughts/dotnetthoughts.github.io/_posts/2020-12-08-csp-header-for-static-website-hosted-in-azure-blob-storage.md

 ![Security Headers Result A+]({{ site.url }}/assets/images/2020/12/securityheader_result_aplus.png)

-And we got an `A+`.
+And we got an `A+` as the result.
+Some security tools will show a warning if the response returns a Server header.
+We can remove that by adding one more action.
+In the action choose `Delete` instead of `Append` and in the `HTTP header name` option provide the `Server` as the value.
+Now if you check the server response header won't be there.
 This way you can make you application more secure without web.config or any other server side technologies.
 We can use Azure Function proxies to achieve the same results.

 Happy Programming :)